 “You don’t start out writing good stuff.
 You start out writing crap and thinking it’s good stuff, and then gradually you get better at it.”
 Octavia E. Butler

 This week, I made the difficult decision to pull the plug on one of my books – Second Chance Earth.
 For months I wavered back and forth, wondering if I should keep it, change it, or take it off the market.
 As my very first novel, it holds a special place in my heart and yet deep down I knew there were serious issues I could no longer ignore.

 Honestly, I do not know if the story will ever reappear.
 If it does, it will most likely be unrecognizable!
-It needs a complete makeover, including a new cover and title, and I don’t have the time or money to invest in it right now.
-There are so many other books I want to write, and with limited time and resources, I have to be really picky about which projects get the green light.
+It needs a complete makeover, inside and out, and I don’t have the time or money to invest in it right now.
+There are so many other books I want to write, and with limited time and resources, I have to be choosy about which projects get the green light.

 I want to express my thanks to those who loved the book despite its many faults.
 You were able to understand and appreciate the story, and I am grateful for your kind words and support.
 Perhaps someday, Second Chance Earth will get a second chance!